master5o1/bbpress-post-toolbar-1/readme.txt

 * Enables embedding of images in a bbPress post (turn it on in the settings).
 * Users can upload images directly to the site (Valums' [Ajax Upload](http://valums.com/ajax-upload/) script)
 * Allows &lt;span style=""&gt; in a bbPress posts.
+* Embeds online videos from multiple providers (Youtube, Dailymotion, Vimeo, Metacafe) using [video]http://...[video]
-* Allows embedding of youtube videos using [youtube]http://...[/youtube] shortcode.
+* Also provides a [youtube]http://...[/youtube] shortcode.

-Has a weak ability to allow plugins to extend the toolbar.
+* Toolbar items all pluggable, defaults can be turned off and replaced by custom ones.

 I would like to use my [website](http://master5o1.com/) for more direct support, feedback, bug reports and feature requests.
 Any donations will